6foot1: Background

 In October 2012, Hurricane Sandy affected AJR, forcing the band to temporarily stay in a college dorm at Columbia University due to a loss of power at home.
 They wrote "I'm Ready" during this time, and recorded and released the song in November 2012.
 Band member Ryan Met then tweeted a link to the song's music video to about 80 celebrities, including Australian singer Sia.
 Sia told her manager about the song, who contacted Steve Greenberg, former president of Columbia Records and current CEO and founder of S-Curve Records, which led to recognition of the band by music labels.

 "I'm Ready" was commercially released as the lead single of 6foot1 on August 22, 2013.
-On October 16, 2013, "Growing Old on Bleecker Street" was released on YouTube as the second single of 6foot1 alongside "Livin' on Love", "Infinity", and "The World Is a Marble Heart", all of which would appear on the EP as bonus tracks and later on Living Room.
+On October 16, 2013, "Growing Old on Bleecker Street" was released on YouTube as the second single of 6foot1 alongside "Livin' on Love", "Infinity", and "The World Is a Marble Heart", all of which would later be used on Living Room.
 The tracklist was revealed on December 13, 2013, along with acoustic performances of the singles.
 The EP was released on December 20.
 The band cites fun., The Beach Boys, Sia, Kanye West, and Simon & Garfunkel as inspiration for their songwriting on the EP.

 In March 2014, Warner Music Group signed AJR and re-released 6foot1 as the I'm Ready EP, named after its lead single.
-The EP's bonus tracks were omitted on newer physical pressings, and all of the band's previous music was taken off streaming services, including their self-titled extended play and two prior independent albums, Born and Bred and Venture, which are today considered lost media by many fans.